kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 index.html uses a splash layout that is built into the theme.
 This allows you to add 'feature rows' to the page with pictures and links.
 Two of the boxes on this page are produced using custom html, rather than in-built splash 'feature rows' they are: the latest blog posts, the box for twitter and getting involved.
 It is unlikely that you will need to change the custom html, but it is documented here for potential future modifications.

 #### Feature rows
 The more standardised content of the homepage is added using feature rows.
 For a guide to splash layouts and feature rows, see [here](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#splash-page-layout).
+It is recommended that you add or remove content on the homepage using built-in feature rows, rather than hardcoding html.
+The two cases of html below are used because they have a specialist usage.
 This documentation is not very clear and so below is a step-by-step guide to updating or adding a feature row.

 The content of feature rows is specified in the header of index.html.
 For example, the feature row containing the message from the PI, is specified in the header, as follows: